etrepum/haskell-for-erlangers-2014/slides.md

 - I learn a lot of from studying new languages
 - Types are supposed to help you write better software
+- I like QuickCheck and Dialyzer
 - Good support for parallelism and concurrency
 - Will help me understand more CS papers

+# Starting with Haskell

+- Intimidated by Haskell for years
-- Could take a class on it at Facebook
+- Took a class while at Facebook
+- Read several books
+- Deliberate practice

 # Haskell's Appeal